Singularity-tutorial/Singularity-tutorial.github.io/README.md

     python "$@"
 ```

+Disclamer:  This defintion file built TensorFlow as of July 2018, but there is no guarantee that it will work in the future since TensorFlow develops quickly.

 ### Run a jupyter notebook server

 In this example we will create a container with Anaconda and Jupyter.